npillmayer/gorgo/lr/README.md

 ### Earley-Parser

 Earley parsing is a parsing technique known for quite some time, but due to its potentially O(n3) runtime-complexity has never gained track with parser generator.
 However, for real-life DSLs runtime usually is very acceptable.
-Eerley-parsers are very convenient to handle, and recently there are a couple of implementations around.
+Earley-parsers are very convenient to handle, and recently there are a couple of implementations around.